terramate-io/vscode-terramate/README.md

 extension for [Visual Studio Code](https://code.visualstudio.com/) editor.

-If you are new to Terramate, [this article](https://blog.mineiros.io/introducing-terramate-an-orchestrator-and-code-generator-for-terraform-5e538c9ee055) provides an overview of the project and how it improves the terraform workflow.
+If you are new to Terramate, [this article](https://blog.mineiros.io/introducing-terramate-an-orchestrator-and-code-generator-for-terraform-5e538c9ee055) provides an overview of the project and how it improves the Terraform workflow.

 ## Getting started